thehnm/dwm/README.md

-# dwm - dynamic window manager
+# TheHNM's build of dwm - dynamic window manager
 dwm is an extremely fast, small, and dynamic window manager for X.

 ## Requirements